Streamline-TS/mcp-runner/README.md

 ## SSE Proxy

 The SSE (Server-Sent Events) proxy allows clients to connect to MCP servers through HTTP and receive real-time updates using the Server-Sent Events protocol.
-It is implemented using Actix Web for high performance, reliability, and maintainability.
+Built on Actix Web, it provides a unified JSON-RPC over HTTP interface with high performance, reliability, and maintainability.

 ### Features

-- **HTTP API Gateway**: Provides REST-like HTTP endpoints for accessing MCP server functionality
+- **Unified JSON-RPC API**: Single endpoint for all MCP server interactions via JSON-RPC
 - **Authentication**: Optional Bearer token authentication for secure access
 - **Server Access Control**: Restrict which servers can be accessed through the proxy
 - **Event Streaming**: Real-time updates from MCP servers to clients via SSE
 - **Cross-Origin Support**: Built-in CORS support for web browser clients
-- **Performance**: High-performance HTTP server built on Actix Web
+- **JSON-RPC Compatibility**: Full support for JSON-RPC 2.0 messages in both directions
+- **Efficient Event Broadcasting**: Uses Tokio broadcast channels for efficient event distribution

 ### Starting the Proxy